alicevillar/TowardsSupplyChain-5.0/README.md

 <br>

-## 2. Architecture
+## 2. Research Questions
  <br>
 As a guiding framework for our research, we answer the following research questions (RQs):

-> * •	RQ1- What does the fifth industrial revolution mean in the supply chain context?
+> * RQ1- What does the fifth industrial revolution mean in the supply chain context?
-> •	RQ2 – What are the major topics and associated literature related to the pillars of Supply Chain 5.0?
+> *	RQ2 – What are the major topics and associated literature related to the pillars of Supply Chain 5.0?
-> •	RQ3 - What would a Supply Chain 5.0 conceptual framework look like?
+> *	RQ3 - What would a Supply Chain 5.0 conceptual framework look like?
-> •	RQ4 - What is the future research agenda related to Supply Chain 5.0?
+> *	RQ4 - What is the future research agenda related to Supply Chain 5.0?

+## 3. Methodology

+## 3.1 Bibliometric Research and Systematic Literature Review

+## 3.2 Search Strategy Methodology